Kids have a blast making movies. It is a fun, playful exercise with technology - a nice extra in the educational landscape.

-We asked them to list the topics, concepts and skills they felt were relevant to their project.
+We asked educators to list the topics, concepts and skills they employed to create a meaningful short story using stop motion

-This is their list in no particular order:
+This is the list in no particular order:

 1. Writing